protocol/research-website/content/posts/202103-proofs-release-6/index.md

 library wrapper, and this release updates from **v0.1.3** to **v0.2.2**.
 More on that below.

-The latest **rust-fil-proofs v6.1.0** at the source code level does a number of significant re-organizations.
-Several source directories have been moved out into their own 'crate' (the name used for a *Rust* package), including **phase2** and **fr32**, and all of the source code got a once over trying to remove so-called [glob imports](https://drs.is/post/against-globs/), arguably a sloppy style of importing modules that accrued over time.
+The latest **rust-fil-proofs v6.1.0** does a number of significant re-organizations at the source code level.
+Several source directories have been moved out into their own 'crate' (the name used for a *Rust* package), including **phase2** and **fr32**, and all of the source code got a once-over trying to remove so-called [glob imports](https://drs.is/post/against-globs/), arguably a sloppy style of importing modules that accrued over time.